blackcompe/JLogic/README.md

   	[evaluation] => TT&T| => TT| => T

 & and | are the only operators defined.

-P, Q, R are the only variables defined.
+P, Q, R are the only variables that can be used.

 Verify results at http://www.oriontransfer.co.nz/learn/truth-table-solver/index